GXN088/project-unique-word-counter/text-input-and-storage/task-02-word-processing/notes.md

-Word Processing
+Modify the previous program to clean each word by removing punctuation and converting to lowercase.
+Print both the original and processed words.
+For example...

-Now we'll process each word by removing punctuation and converting to lowercase.
-This will help us count words accurately regardless of their case or surrounding punctuation.
+Input:

-String word = "Hello!";
+Coddy

-// Remove punctuation and convert to lowercase word = word.replaceAll("[^a-zA-Z ]", "").toLowerCase();
+Expected Output:
-System.out.println(word);
+Original[0,0]: Coddy
-// prints: hello
+Processed[0,0]: coddy